-The Laver project is located in southern Norrbotten County, northern Sweden, about 700 km north of the Swedish capital Stockholm and about 90 km west of the regional economic center of Luleå (figure 2).
-The project consists of nine exploration licences totaling about 296 square kilometers and affects portions of Älvsbyn, Arvidsjaur, and Piteå municipalities.
-The main focus of the project is advancement of the Laver deposit, located in the north western portion of the project area.
+The Laver project is located in Älvsbyn municipality, Norrbotten County, Sweden, about 700 km north of the Swedish capital Stockholm and about 90 km west of the regional economic center of Luleå (figure 2).
+The project consists of three exploration licences totaling about 43 square kilometers, centered around the Laver deposit.
+Boliden holds a number of other exploration licences in the region as part of its broader project portfolio.